Alessandro-Dodon/pyvar/examples/README.md

 MODEL_NAME         = "qwen-3-4b-instruct"
 ```

-If you plan to use the LLM interpretation, make sure your LM Studio server is running the rag.LMSTUDIO_ENDPOINT` is reachable and the specified `MODEL_NAME` is loaded
+If you plan to use the LLM interpretation, make sure your LM Studio server is running, `the rag.LMSTUDIO_ENDPOINT` is reachable and the specified `MODEL_NAME` is loaded

 ### Quick Start
 Run `pyvar_llm_report.py`.
 Enter when prompted: